hpcsheffield/2014-01-14-manchester/shell/README.md

 All you can see is about the last 25 lines of that file.
 How to see the previous lines?

-One was is to scroll up in your terminal or [Super useful tip] press Shift-PgUp), but this has limitations.
+One way is to scroll up in your terminal or [Super useful tip] press Shift-PgUp), but this has limitations (one is that neither works on the Windows Managed Desktop's installation of git bash!).

 The file viewing program, `less`, is a good tool for viewing long files.
 Enter the following command: